romanmarkunas/blog-fibers-intro/blog/blog-fibers-intro.md

 }
 ```

 This is due to fact that Quasar library does not have ExecutorService analogue for coroutines (called fibers in Quasar).
 This is somewhat logical and I had to put in future collection algorithm to make sure fibers will finish before test returns.
-In real-life scenarios you would not need to do that, because long running tasks idiomatically must be solved via `@AsyncResponse`.
+In real-life scenarios you would not need to do that, because long running tasks idiomatically must be handled via `@AsyncResponse` in Java web services.
 Codewise, thread example looks like fiber one less `Future` collection code.

 One thing that is different is usage of asynchronous version of Jersey client.
 This is because asynchronous code of some libraries is automatically instrumented by Quasar COMSAT package (see below).

+Please note that `FiberExecutorScheduler` uses same 2-thread executor to run tasks as in previous blocking thread example.

 Let's run the test via gradle task (see below why) and voila: